CN-TU/sdo-matlab/README.md

 - "sdof_apply_model.m" applies a model obtained with "sdo.m" on new samples not used for training the model (fast version).

-- "sample_size.m" calculates the number of samples to match the mean for a case of finite population (optional).
+- "sample_size.m" calculates the number of samples to match the mean for a case of finite population.
+Rule of thumb calculation for the number of observers parameter (optional).

-- "hbdiscret.m" discretizes a dataset based on histograms (optional).
+- "hbdiscret.m" discretizes a dataset based on histograms.
+Provided to place observers in a normalized grid (optional).

 - "example.m" shows SDO performance with a simple 2-dimensional dataset.

-- "exampledata.mat" 2-dimensional toy dataset.
+- "exampledata.mat" is 2-dimensional toy example dataset.

 ## How to start

-For a simple example, open MATLAB and, from the command line (working directory), run:
+To see SDO working on a arbitrary dataset, open MATLAB in the working directory and, from the command line, type:
 > example

 ## Reference